 Richard Ross Harding (1848 – 1922), the second park curator (1883 – 1917), was responsible for drafting a new plan for Queens Park and the Botanic Gardens, having opened a section to the public in 1885.
 In 1888 Mr Harding undertook an extensive tree and garden program and planted avenues such as this of Camphor Laurel (Cinnamomum camphora).
 He was also renowned for the colourful flower displays in the Botanic Gardens.

-Memorial erected by Toowoomba citizens as an appreciation of service rendered to Toowoomba & District by William Charles Peak 8th August 1936.
+This memorial was erected by the Toowoomba citizens as an appreciation of service rendered to Toowoomba and Districts by William Charles Peak on the 8th of August 1936.

 This Buffalo-Springfield steamroller was manufactured by the Buffalo-Springfield Roller Company in Springfield, Ohio, U.S.A in the second decade of the twentieth century.
 The Toowoomba City Council purchased it in 1937 from the contracting firm W.B.
 Carr of South Brisbane.
 At the time of purchase, the machine was overhauled and it remained in active service until 1956 with nothing more than routine maintenance.
-Due to its historical significance of the Steamroller we discourage play or climbing on the artifact.
-There is purpose-built children's play equipment in close proximity to the steamroller.
+Due to its historical significance, we discourage play or climbing on the artefact.
+There is purpose-built children's play equipment in close proximity for play activities.

-Known locally as "Frogs Hollow", the sweeping expanse of grassed ovals near the corner of Hume and Margaret Streets makes an ideal venue for large community events.
-The area is popular for fundraising activities/static displays with its central location to the City Centre.
-Public toilets are located in this area - adjacent to Margaret Street.
+Known locally as "Frog's Hollow", the sweeping expanse of grassed ovals near the corner of Hume and Margaret Streets makes an ideal venue for large community events.
+With its close proximity to the Toowoomba CBD, the area is popular for fundraising activities and static displays such as circuses.
+Public toilets are located in this area adjacent to Margaret Street.

-This area is recorded as being where the Alford family, on their way to Drayton, came in contact with Aboriginal Australians in 1842.
+Frog's Hollow is recorded as being where the Alford family, on their way to Drayton, came in contact with Aboriginal Australians in 1842.
 Later the Eastern Swamp became the official camping ground for travellers and teamsters and a brick-making place.
-On Boxing Day, 1859, horse races, the first with a purse of 12 pounds and entrance of one pound, were run.
-In 1914 Junior Cricket was played in “Frogs Hollow”, which name continues today, in 1918 – 1921 its name was sometimes written as “Frog Hollow”.
+On Boxing Day 1859, horse races were run, the first with a purse of 12 pounds and entrance of one pound.
+In 1914 Junior Cricket was played in “Frogs Hollow”, in 1918 – 1921 its name was sometimes written as “Frog Hollow”.
+The name continues today.